Welcome to my Research Area

-It is only since Covid started in March 2020 that I have thought to look back to 1974 -1996 and take a wider, reflective research into my the madness of the daily 24/7 commitment to learning by radio for children.
+It is only since Covid started in March 2020 that I have thought to look back to 1974 -1996 and take a wider, reflective research into the madness of 20 years 24/7 commitment to learning by radio for children.

 The British Library School Radio Project

 The Active Learning theme evolved from the British Library School Radio Project.